javiervidal/moodle-client/README.md

 Moodle's web interface is a set of HTML forms protected by a CSRF token (`sesskey`).
 This tool:

-1. Uses your session cookie to authenticate (copied once from browser DevTools)
+1. Authenticates using a cookie copied from your browser DevTools
 2. Scrapes the `sesskey` from the Moodle home page
 3. Fetches and submits Moodle forms — exactly what your browser does, but from the terminal